Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/README.md

 * Census divisions can often encompass entire cities (e.g., Toronto, Montreal).
 It is of course not correct to assume that the socioeconomic realities of major cities are monolithic, but that is something that had to be assumed for this analysis due to the limitations placed by the geographic layout of census divisions.
 Other geographic units such as electoral districts may be more appropriate for dealing with that.

 * Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)

 ---